-When the entire run of Moonlighting made it out on DVD, I was pretty much satisfied with the state of things.
-(The original Twilight Zone series run has been out twice: so that base has been covered for a while.)
 There are relatively few series that I'm truly still waiting for.
 So many came out that I would have sworn I wanted but then when they were released I found I really didn't care that much.
 So I'm a little more honest about what I really want to buy.
 Old TV is just too hard to watch/catch up on.
 Long-running series are just not watchable after-the-fact.
 It's much more palatable to catch an episode here and there of a favorite old show while channel-surfing, rather than attempting to slog through entire seasons or runs.
-But some stuff that I have on my rainy day list, like Twin Peaks, are now entirely available, and it's nice to know they're out for when I get around to them.
+But there's some shorter-run stuff on my rainy day list, like Twin Peaks, and it's nice to know it's available for when I get around to it.

 1. The Mary Tyler Moore Show: Seasons 5, 6, & 7.
 This is a terrific show.
 It stands up to its reputation.
 I've seen almost every episode through classic TV channels, but I was actually buying and watching each season the moment it came out on DVD for the complete experience.
 Then about two years ago, the DVDs stopped 4 seasons in, with 3 seasons left to go.
 The full run was supposed to be released this coming May, but it has been delayed for now-- I suspect this has A LOT to do with the VEHEMENT reaction from people on Amazon who were incensed that the last three seasons would not be available separately from people who already bought the first four.
 Wow!-- take a look at the comments: link.

 2. Batman.
 The original '60s series has yet to come out and I do think I'd buy the entire run 1966-68.
 Is there anyone who doesn't find this show a guilty pleasure?